ShapeLayer/README-Languages-Statistics/template.md

 {{ LANG_STATS }}
 ```

-This is a statistic of the amount of simple code written by language without considering the grammatical characteristics of each language.
+This is a statistic based on the total amount of code in public repositories, without taking into account the grammatical characteristics of the language.
 Statistics do not guarantee language proficiency and cannot be used as a reference.